Shin Megami Tensei: Digital Devil Saga: Plot

 In Digital Devil Saga 2, the Embryon appear in the real world, which is slowly being destroyed by the Black Sun: the only ones able to survive the sun's rays are those infected with the demon virus.
 Serph, Cielo, Argilla and Gale learn that Sera is the captive of Angel and Madame Cuvier at the Karma Society headquarters.
 With the help of Roland and a young boy named Fred, the group infiltrate the Karma Society's building.
-While they attempt to rescue Serah, Angel plans to subvert Cuvier and use the demon virus to create a society ruled by the strong.
+While they attempt to rescue Sera, Angel plans to subvert Cuvier and use the demon virus to create a society ruled by the strong.
 The Embryon are also faced by Heat, who is working with Cuvier on the promise of Sera's safety.
 Reaching the EGG, a man-made replica of God, the party rescue Sera, but Heat appears and seems to kill Serph.
 Both fall into the EGG, and God begins absorbing the Earth's data: in the chaos, Angel kills Cuvier, while the remaining Embryon and Sera, now able to assume a demon form herself, shut down the Power Plant in an unsuccessful attempt to stop the EGG.
 In the process, both Roland and Argilla are killed by a powerful demon.
 Returning to the EGG so Sera can speak with God, they are confronted by Heat, who has fused with the EGG and gone berserk.
 Inside the EGG, Serph is met by a higher being calling itself Schrödinger, who reveals the truth about what happened.